 1. Excused absences include the following: - a.
 Medical appointments: (doctors, dentists, etc.) - ALL such appointments require that a note from the health provider be presented at the principal's office on the day the student returns to South Holt.
-Failure to present this note to the office will result in the absence being counted as UNEXCUSED.
+Failure to present this note to the office will result in the absence being counted as UNEXCUSED. - b.

-- b.
 Court Appearances: (Civil and Criminal) - ALL such appearances require that a note from a court officer be presented at the principal's office on the day the student returns to South Holt. - c.
 Bereavement: Up to three days of excused absence may be granted for the death of an immediate family member (parent, sibling, or grandparent).
 Students may be excused to attend funerals of other relatives or friends at the discretion of the principal. - d.
 Family vacations: Vacations (outside of normal school breaks) will be considered excused up to a maximum of five days per school year.
 Any absences in excess of five days will be unexcused.
 The student must contact the administration in advance for it to be excused. - e.
-Driver's test - f.
-School-sponsored activities (e.g., field trips, athletic, competitions, etc.) Students are responsible for missed assignments/homework due no later than the day they return to class. - a.
-Senior Trip: Seniors with more than 8 total absences for any one class a semester (or more than 5 unexcused absences) will forfeit their Senior Trip (receiving no cash).
-Quarantine absences are excused. - g.
-Religious Observances - h.
-Visits from a parent or guardian on active military duty who is on leave from, will be immediately deployed, or immediately returned with notification and approval of the principal - i.
+School-sponsored activities (e.g., field trips, athletic, competitions, etc.) Students are responsible for missed assignments/homework due no later than the day they return to class. - f.
+Religious Observances - g.
+Visits from a parent or guardian on active military duty who is on leave from, will be immediately deployed, or immediately returned with notification and approval of the principal - h.
 An absence which has been requested and approved in advance by the principal due to exceptional circumstances.
-In these situations, make-up work should be requested in advance of the absence and any tests, projects, or in-class assignments will be made up at the direction of the teacher. - j.
-Seniors are allowed two (2) college days/job shadow days to visit prospective opportunities.
-Juniors are allowed one (1) college day/job shadow day to visit prospective opportunities.
-Arrangements for such visits must be made through the high school office.
-Failure to make such arrangements and provide documentation of visit will result in an unexcused absence.
-Approved days are not counted as absent.
+In these situations, make-up work should be requested in advance of the absence and any tests, projects, or in-class assignments will be made up at the direction of the teacher.